IPHE Country Update: April 2017

 Hydrogen and Fuel Cell R&D Update (Read more)

-A study on "Early Business Cases for Power-to-Hydrogen in Europe" is on-going and shall be finalised by early 2017.
-The focus is on short-term (2017-2025) economic opportunities under the existing (or realistically anticipated) market conditions.
+Study on "Early Business Cases for Power-to-Hydrogen in Europe" procured by the FCH 2 JU will be finalised by mid-2017.
+(NB: The focus of the study is on short-term (2017-2025) economic opportunities under the existing (or realistically anticipated) market conditions.)

-Another study on "Business models and financing arrangements for stationary fuel cells" is also underway.
-It focuses on defining concrete market entry strategies that can enable the stakeholders to unlock the market opportunity for stationary fuel cells in Europe.
+Study on "Business models and financing arrangements for stationary fuel cells" is also almost complete.
+It focuses on defining concrete market entry strategies that can enable stakeholders to unlock the market opportunity for stationary fuel cells in Europe.
+Once completed, the outcomes of both studies will be shared with IPHE members.

 Demonstration and Deployments Update (Read more)